flutter/website/src/cookbook/navigation/set-up-app-links.md

 ## 3. Hosting assetlinks.json file

-You need to host an `assetlinks.json` file in the web domain.
+Host an `assetlinks.json` file in using a web server with a domain that you own.
 This file tells the mobile browser which Android application to open instead of the browser.
 To create the file, get the package name of the Flutter app you created in the previous step and the sha256 fingerprint of the signing key you will be using to build the APK.